mtguerson/pizzashop-web/README.md

 # PizzaShop (React)

-Dashboard para gestão do estabelecimento e controle de pedidos estilo iFood.
+Dashboard for managing the establishment and controlling orders, similar to iFood.

-## Ferramentas
+## Tools

 - React
 - React Router DOM